Skip to main content

 Starting point: Guadalquivir riverbanks Difficulty: Easy

-Extend your evening: The two routes can be combined.
+The two routes combine well.
 Start with La Ribera at sunset, then head into La Judería once night falls.

-Córdoba's nightlife revolves around traditional tabernas and shaded terraces.
-No frantic clubbing here, but Spanish-style conviviality where time stretches over a copa de fino.
+Córdoba's nightlife centres on traditional tabernas and shaded terraces.
+No frantic clubbing here: Spanish-style conviviality where time stretches over a copa de fino, and the best bars fill up after 10pm.
+These are the places locals actually go.

 Terraces with a view